linked-db/linked-ql/README.md

 ## 🏗️ What is LinkedQL

-LinkedQL is a database client that solves the modern database capability problem in a single interface.<br>
+LinkedQL is a database client that solves the modern database capability problem in a single interface.
 Same familiar API as a classic client (`client.query()`), but **advanced SQL over your database** — bringing relational queries, live queries, a schema versioning system, and more.<br>

 LinkedQL is more **a modern take on SQL and SQL databases** than just a client.